Cognigy/Documentation/docs/en/docs/ai/endpoints/transformers/input-transformer.md

     - data is an object

 ### Transformers and Event Messages

-Endpoints like the Webchat Endpoint or the Socket.IO Endpoint will produce artificial "event messages" which are used to indicate user activity (e.g. the user connected or disconnected).
-These event messages will not trigger Flows and will not be counted, but you may encounter them when using Input Transformers.
-They have the following shape:
+The Webchat and the Socket.IO Endpoints produce event messages that indicate user activity,  such as whether the user is connected (`user-connected`) or disconnected  (`user-disconnected`).
+These event messages will not trigger Flows and will not be counted, but you may encounter them by using the Input Transformers:

 ```json
 {
     "userId": "<current-user-id>",